anthonyjdella/automated-job-web-scraping/README.md

     return pageCount;
 }
 ```
-After calling ```getNumPages``` and returning the number of pages, we can loop through the pages.
-Then at each page, can loop through the list of job postings on the site.
+After calling ```getNumPages``` and returning the number of pages, we loop through the pages.
+Then at each page, loop through the list of job postings on the site.
 Take a look at how the State Farm website is.
 It has 1 OR multiple pages.
 Then a list of job postings.
 ![alt text](https://github.com/leeznon/automated-job-web-scraping/blob/master/screenshots/page-buttons-and-job-list.png
  "State Farm website with number of pages and jobs in a list")